 A parallel composition of constellations is a firmament or a macrostate.
 The components are delimited by dashed lines.
-[Counter is composed of 3 constellations].
 There may be a single constellation in a macrostate.
 In this case, dashed lines are omitted.
 A macrostate may have local signals [c1 and c2 are local to Counter].
 A macrostate is drawn as a rounded rectangle with a header in which the optional name is written.
+A macrostate with n orthogonal constellations is said to be a n-macrostate.